SEIR-7-06/python-oop/README.md

 it is our  natural mental tendency to understand the world in terms of objects, this is very useful for *modelling* things in the real world in our programs.

-Instead of a bunch of variables and functions (procedural style), we can group relevant data and functions into objects, grouping related data and behavior together.
+Instead of a bunch of variables and functions, we can group relevant data and functions into objects, grouping related data and behavior together.
 We think about them as individual, self-contained units.
 This grouping of properties (data) and methods is a kind of **encapsulation**.